Trusting information

 Figure 1: Wehr mütter, wehr: der hahn will mir übers nest./Fahre hahn mit freuden/Junges herz in miner jugend trieb ich auch scherz./Ich wehe so sast mit meinem kranz/das er zerbricht: bleibt nichts dran ganz./Ach jungfrau secht mein jammer an eß säß gern auf min junger Hahn/Ich Lauf herum kein Nest kan finden/ Kann in auch allzeit nicht anbinden// Fluch junger hachs nest ist verlagt /Es feind schon eier gelagt/ wirstu darob er zurnen mich/So wiess ich mit einem kindskopf dich

-Designing infrastructure for assessing people’s trustworthiness, insofar as sucha quantity exists.
+Designing infrastructure for assessing people’s trustworthiness, insofar as such a quantity exists.

 A flip side to epistemic communities is the problem of verifying that the information you have is good.
 If we got to design all the agents in society we might be able to ensure the overall system acquires good information.
-But when we are dealing with the real people, how do we know what they tell us is real?
+But when we are dealing with real people, how do we know what they tell us is real?
 At scale?
 Do we do this by some kind of social trust graph?
 Some other mechanism?

 1 Proof-of-identity systems